 B.S., Industrial and organizational Psychology, University of Wisconsin Oshkosh, 1989

-Dr. Gary A. Adams is a professor of management and director of the Master of Science in Human Resources program in the College of Business at Marquette University.
+Dr. Gary A. Adams is a professor of management in the College of Business at Marquette University.
 He received his Ph.D. from Central Michigan University.
 Dr. Adams has taught a variety of courses including those in the areas of organizational behavior and human resources management as well as research methods, multivariate statistics and occupational stress.
 In addition to his teaching, Dr. Adams also enjoys conducting research and consulting to business organizations.
 His research interests include older workers and occupational health.
 He has made professional presentations at national conferences such as those sponsored by the American Psychological Association, the Society for Industrial and Organizational Psychology and the Academy of Management.
 He has published two books, several book chapters and a number of articles in journals such as Personnel Psychology, Journal of Applied Psychology, Journal of Occupational Health Psychology, Journal of Organizational Behavior and American Psychologist.
 Dr. Adams has served as a consultant with a variety of private organizations such as the Eaton Corporation, Affinity Health Systems, Kimberly Clark and Alto Dairy, and public sector organizations such as the Department of Defense and the National Center for Post-Traumatic Stress Disorder.
 He is a member of the Society for Industrial and Organizational Psychology, the Society for Human Resource Management and the Academy of Management.

 M.S., Business Administration, Accounting, University of Wisconsin – Whitewater, 1976